evannt/gofig/README.md

 # GoFig

 **GoFig** is a lightweight and fast CLI tool written in Go that converts inputted text into colorful ASCII art.
 Use it to decorate your terminal banners, prompts, scripts, or README files with style.
-Simple to use and highly customizable, GoFig brings flair to your command line in seconds.
+GoFig brings flair to your command line in seconds.

 ## Features